apache/sis-site/content/coding-conventions.md

   A separated `@author` tag is added for each developer.
   The intent is to allow other developers to know to who to ask questions if needed.

-In addition, the `sis-build-helper` modules provides the following custom javadoc taglets:
+In addition, the Java code in `buildSrc` provides the following custom javadoc taglets:

 Javadoc tag    | Description
 -------------- | -------------------------------------------------------------------------------------------